bundickm/TL_Resources/Unit_1/Sprint 1/Day 4.md

 ## Stand-up Discussion
 1. Tomorrow the students will have their first SC.
 Once again, encourage them to complete the study guide to prepare.
-2. Review and then share this [notebook on filtering, feature engineering, and top N](https://colab.research.google.com/drive/1KtvdA8_oZj76dulTC3Fii7c6Latpw4Xb).
-These are all common pain points on the first sprint challenge, this should prepare the students in addition to the study guide.
+2. Open up discussion for questions about the sprint challenge.
+Try to avoid telling students exactly what is on the SC as this leads to them studying to the test and ignoring important code and concepts that don't show up.

 ---